josephsdavid/logs/embeddingx/readme.md

 - Why is LR finder failing?
 	- assumption is small percentages give it trouble, maybe best to find and log ideal lr with full dataset and log it and never run the lr finder
 - Figure out checkpointing hack
+- Do not have to pad sequences on BERT
+- Should we be fine tuning with augmentation now?